Deep Unrolling of Sparsity-Induced RDO for 3D Point Cloud Attribute Coding: Unrolled Rate-Distortion Optimization

 is a {\em proximal} operator, also known as a {\em shrinkage} operator in this case.
 The shrinkage operator pulls its argument toward zero, thus encouraging sparse solutions.
 Denote bt $V^{(t+1)} = \textit{Prox}_{\mu\lambda[\gamma_i]}(U^{(t)})$ the vector version of \eqref{eqn:scalar_proximal_operation}.
 The equations for $U^{(t)}$ and $V^{(t+1)}$ are known as {\em proximal gradient descent} (PGD), as a proximal operator is applied to each gradient step.

 We accelerate PGD using updating rules as in \cite{beck2009fast}, where a ``momentum" term is included in the iterations for faster convergence:

 Here, the parameters $\alpha^t$, $\beta^t$, $\gamma_i$ can be understood as learning rate, momentum, and $\ell_1$-regularizer coefficients in traditional optimization.
 In addition, by using the unrolling scheme, \eqref{eqn:update_step_v1}-\eqref{eqn:momentum_term} become consecutive blocks of a nonlinear neural network, as shown in Fig.~\ref{fig:feed-forward_encoder}.
+The nonlinearity is the shrinkage operator \eqref{eqn:shrinkage}, which is a simple combination of rectified linear units (ReLUs).
 In this way, these and other parameters become trainable.

 It is worth noting that the update step $\Delta V^{(t)} = \bTheta^\top (f - \bTheta V^{(t)})$ in \eqref{eqn:update_step_v1} can be efficiently computed in the domain of samples $F_L^*$ of $f=\bPhi_L F_L^*$, as